Lopseg/Jsdir/README.md

 # Jspathextractor

-Jspathextractor is an Burp Suite extension that extract hidden url paths, beautify and save js files for futher/better reading.
+Jspathextractor is an Burp Suite extension that extract hidden url paths from js files, beautify it and save for futher/better reading.

 The extracted paths are printed on Burp Suite.